This Instant Pot Brown Rice recipe is a hands-off way to get fluffy and tender rice that’s perfect every time.

-We love brown rice because not only is it delicious, but it’s healthier than white rice.
-Brown rice contains more fiber, vitamins, and minerals than normal white rice, so I try and swap traditional white rice recipes for brown rice!!
-Some of my favorite recipes for brown rice are Chicken and wild rice soup and chicken sausage and rice skillet.
+I love brown rice because not only is it delicious, but it’s healthier than white rice.
+Brown rice contains more fiber, vitamins, and minerals than normal white rice, so I try to swap traditional white rice recipes for brown rice!
+Some of my favorite recipes for brown rice are Chicken and Wild Rice Soup and Chicken Sausage and Rice Skillet.

 How to Make Instant Pot Brown Rice

-- Make sure that you measure the water and rice precisely so that the ratio works out correctly: if there is too much rice or too much water it won’t cook correctly
+- Precise Measurements: Make sure to measure the water and rice precisely so that the ratio works out correctly.
+Too much rice or too much water will prevent it from cooking correctly.

 Instant Pot Brown Rice Recipe